-The Office of International Student Services will host a Welcome Reception for International Students at the shared main campus of Fairmont State University and Pierpont Community & Technical College from 12:30 to 1:30 p.m.
-Thursday, Sept.
-1, in the Falcon Center third floor conference rooms.
+The Office of International Student Services will host a welcome reception for international students attending Fairmont State University and Pierpont Community & Technical College on Tuesday, Jan.
+24.

 A total of 1,196 students were named to the Dean’s List at Fairmont State University after completing the fall 2011 semester.
 These students are being recognized for academic distinction by earning a 3.4 or better grade point average.
 Dr. Christina Lavorata, Interim Provost and Vice President for Academic Affairs, has released the Dean’s List.
 Students achieving a perfect 4.0 grade point average also have been named to the President’s List.